Ayush2998-ctrl/Strong-Password-Checker/README.md

 # Strong-Password-Checker
-Developed a cybersecurity tool to evaluate password strength across criteria in- cluding length, uppercase and lowercase letters, numbers, and special characters.
-The tool classifies passwords as strong/medium/weak and gives actionable feedback to improve password hygiene.
+A simple Python tool that checks the strength of a password based on length, character variety, and special symbols.
+It helps users create stronger and more secure passwords.

+#🚀 Features
+-Checks password length
+-Validates uppercase and lowercase letters
+-Detects numbers and special characters
+-Provides strength rating (Weak, Moderate, Strong) -Suggests improvements for weak passwords